gregoryg/homelab/graph/tigergraph/charts/tiger/README.md

 - [Official method using Kustomize](https://docs.tigergraph.com/tigergraph-server/current/kubernetes/)
 - Helm chart in this directory - **Unsupported**

-THe Helm chart supports deployment into any specified namespace.
+The Helm chart supports deployment into any specified namespace.
 Specify number of TigerGraph server nodes using [values.yaml](./values.yaml) or `--set`

 Example installation using Helm into default namespace using `values.yaml` for all parameters